olivierlabayle/WDL-GWAS/docs/src/troubleshooting.md

 # Troubleshooting

+## Understanding Local Workflow failures

+Cromwell's logs are quite dense and difficult to navigate, when the workflow errors, look for a filename ending in `execution/stderr`.
+This file will contain more information on the error.

 ## Running Interactively on UKBiobank RAP

 To debug errors, it may be useful to run the code interactively, for this, you can use the [Cloud Workstation](https://documentation.dnanexus.com/developer/cloud-workstation).
 This [tutorial](https://academy.dnanexus.com/interactivecloudcomputing/cloudworkstation) may also be useful.
 To start an instance: